(by Slava Darozhkin)

 California, Connecticut, District of Columbia (D.C.), Nevada, New Jersey, Oregon, Vermont, and Washington State still offer the distinction.
 Other states offer civil unions solely for those not looking to marry.

 The most prominent benefits of filing for domestic partnership, if the couple chooses not to marry legally, are the subsequent rights the partners receive with each other, like death rights, inheritance rights, jail and hospital visitations, housing rights, parental rights, and adoption benefits, among others.

 When considering family health insurance benefits, insurers include spouses and domestic partners as well, but the benefits vary by state.
 As stated above, domestic partners usually enjoy most rights married couples do, like visitation and inheritance rights, but for health insurance, domestic partners often also receive:

-The area most affected in difference between married spouse and domestic partner are federal-level benefit programs and and federal tax treatments.
+The areas most affected in difference between married spouse and domestic partner are federal-level benefit programs and federal tax treatments.

 How To Use Domestic Partner Benefits

 Now that we know what domestic partnerships are and what they qualify for, as far as health insurance goes, the question is, what should one file as?
 Domestic partnership?
 Civil union?
 Marriage?

 Marriage is still either an archaic religious institution or an archaic legal institution and employees should not undertake the burden of ascribing to a statute they do not believe in or relate to.
 Civil unions are better than domestic partnerships only because of their more national recognition and integration with companies and government bodies across the country, but since same-sex marriage has been legalized federally, most states have replaced both or either their civil union and domestic partnership provisions, as mentioned above.

 Still, there’s a growing number of citizens not interested in the marriage institution at all but want to retain those benefits.
 The best option for those couples is to delve deeply into the laws of their state and see how to maneuver their family status best.